 - Service Level Agreements (with external suppliers such as central laboratories, external statisticians)

 - Material Transfer Agreements (handling requirements for material, such as tissue samples, transferred from one organisation to another)

 - Pharmacy Technical Agreements (to cover processes applied to the IMP such as packaging, manufacture and radiolabelling) – See Trial Supplies station.

-For non-commercial trials conducted in England, the HRA Statement of Activities may be used as the agreement between the sponsor and a participating site and can be found on the HRA website.
+For non-commercial trials conducted in the UK, the Organisation Information Document may be used as the agreements between the sponsor and a participating for non-commercial research projects.
+This can be found on the HRA website.